Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 where $\bdisp^\text{s}$ is the structural displacement field. $\bn$ and $\bN_0$ denote the outward boundary normal vectors in the spatial and reference configurations, respectively.
-Complementing the boundary conditions, the initial conditions are homogeneous in the whole domain:
+The pressure inflow and outflow conditions at the top and bottom, as well as the impervious boundary conditions on the left and right, are chosen in a fashion that resembles a channel flow.
+Complementing the BCs, the initial conditions are homogeneous in the whole domain:

 \FloatBarrier